Unalakleet, Alaska: History

 Unalakleet is an adaptation of the Iñupiaq word "Una-la-thliq", which means "from the southern side".

 Unalakleet is located at the Norton Sound end of the Unalakleet-Kaltag Portage, an important winter travel route between Norton Sound and the Yukon River.
 Unalakleet has long been a major trade center between the Athabascan people, who lived in the interior of Alaska, and the Inupiat, who lived on the coast.

 In the 1830s Russian explorers and traders came: The Russian-American Company built a trading post here at Unalakleet.
 In 1898 the United States arranged for Sami reindeer herders from Lapland to be brought to Unalakleet, to work with the people about herding practices.
 In 1901, the United States Army Signal Corps built a 605 mi telegraph line from St. Michael that passed through Unalakleet.

 Geography and climate

-Unalakleet is located at 63°52′44″N 160°47′23″W (63.878907, -160.789680).
+Unalakleet is located at 63°52′44″N 160°47′23″W (63.878907, −160.789680).

 Unalakleet is located on the Norton Sound of the Bering Sea at the mouth of the Unalakleet River, 148 mi southeast of Nome and 395 mi northwest of Anchorage.
 Unalakleet has a subarctic climate (Koppen: Dfc) with considerable maritime influences.
 Winters are cold and dry.
 Average summer temperatures range 47 to 62 F; winter temperatures range from -40 to 11 F. Precipitation averages 14 in annually, with 41 in of snow.
-Despite its coastal location it has minimal seasonal lag, and December is the coldest month.

 According to the United States Census Bureau, the city has a total area of 5.1 sqmi, of which, 2.9 sqmi of it is land and 2.3 sqmi of it (44.25%) is water.